 “The Quarry Men,” named after Quarry Bank High School where John and most of the original members attended, had a performance life between 1957 and 1960.
 Paul McCartney joined the group in July of 1957 as did George Harrison in 1958.
-By 1960, the bands’ name changed various times (“Johnny And The Moondogs,” “The Silver Beetles”) so the song “What Goes On?” apparently was written during this four year time period, although it was never performed by the group.
+By 1960, the band's name changed various times (“Johnny And The Moondogs,” “The Silver Beetles”), so the song “What Goes On?” was apparently written during this four year time period, although it was never performed by the group.

-However, it apparently was quite different than what we’ve come to know it as.
+However, it was apparently quite different from what we’ve come to know it as.
 Lennon told Playboy in 1980 that the song was “resurrected with a middle-eight thrown in, probably with Paul’s help, to give Ringo a song and also to use the bits, because I never like to waste anything.”
-John and Paul usually referred to a songs’ bridge as a “middle-eight” but in this case, “What Goes On?” doesn’t have one.
+John and Paul usually referred to a song's bridge as a “middle-eight” but in this case, “What Goes On?” doesn’t have one.
 It has a repeatable chorus (“What goes on in your heart…”) and a set of verses (“The other day I saw you as…”).
 It can easily be assumed that what John claims to have written during the Quarry Men days was the chorus while the verses were added by Paul in 1965 to complete it for the “Rubber Soul” album.

 This hypothesis brings us to a puzzling conclusion, though.
-It seems very unlikely that John would only have a repeatable chorus and claim it as a complete song.
+It seems very unlikely that John would only have a repeatable chorus and claim it was a complete song.
 And since, as we’ll discuss later, the song was auditioned as a contender to be recorded in EMI Studios in 1963 before Paul contributed anything, it must have had at least a little more substance to it early on.

-This is cleared up from John’s further comment to Hit Parader magazine in 1972: “Ringo and Paul wrote a new middle-eight together when we recorded it.”
+This is cleared up with John’s further comment to Hit Parader magazine in 1972: “Ringo and Paul wrote a new middle-eight together when we recorded it.”
 Since what was written to complete the song in 1965 was termed a “new middle-eight,” John must have written one in the song’s early version, one that was replaced in 1965 just before it was recorded.

 Also clarified here is that Ringo did in fact contribute to the song’s writing, Paul and himself putting together the verses.
 Barry Miles, in his co-authored autobiography of Paul’s career entitled “Many Years From Now,” states about the song: “John dusted it off and Paul and Ringo wrote a new middle eight for it.”
 When asked in 1966 about his input to this collaboration, Ringo replied, “I contributed about five words to ‘What Goes On.’
 I haven’t done a thing since.”